 All four stories in this Marvel superhero collection are a super wreck.
 Mostly because the Hulk, Daredevil, and X-Men don’t do anything very interesting.
 These are comic book adventures not fit for comic books.
 The X-Men in particular have a bad time of it.
 They sit around playing Scrabble (?!), and Wolverine is described as “the little Canadian.”
 Oh, the ignobility!

 The Avengers story is a hoot, however.
 And it’s especially bad/good when Tony Stark is lusting for the Scarlet Witch.
 The man in the iron suit turns into a sexual predator every time Wanda Maximoff enters the room.
 For example: “His eyes lingered a moment on the soft, ample roundness of her breasts, and the interesting way that her tiny waist curved into the fullness of her hips.”
-We agree that the Scarlet Witch is a fine looking woman.
+We agree that the Scarlet Witch is a fine looking woman (for a cartoon character).
 But how many of us knew Iron Man was such a heavy-metal horn dog?

 [The Marvel Superheroes / Edited by Len Wein and Marv Wolfman / First Printing: September 1979 / ISBN: 0671820915]